 Saturday, June 5 Exodus 1:1- Exodus 15:18

 TIP: Set aside two times a day to read, that way if you miss your first set time, you can make up your time at the second time.

 I like to read first thing in the morning before all my kids are up, but if I sleep-in I can’t always get that morning session in.
 So, I also set aside time after lunch to read.
 Because life is hectic, I do often give myself a third time after the kids are in bed.
 But I struggle to stay awake if I read too late at night.
 So, early morning and early afternoon are my set reading times.
 Sometimes, I can get all my reading done in the first session, so I don’t need the second session.
 Just depends on the day.

 For those who have followed my blog for years, you have read our Bible reading challenge posts in the post.
-But this year, I am doing something different.
-I am not blogging about our family Bible reading, but instead my personal Bible time.
-This fast paced 90-day Bible challenge begins tomorrow, June 1st.
+But tomorrow I am beginning a personal Bible Reading challenge.

 I am using this Bible reading plan.
 (Print it out and put it in your Bible)